treefarmstudio/odyssey-theme/README.md

 # Odyssey Theme

-This is the repo for the Odyssey Theme, a modern theme/starter for a business or startup's marketing website.
+Odyssey Theme is a modern theme/starter for a business or startup's marketing website.
 It provides landing page examples, a full-featured blog, contact forms, and more.
-It is also fully theme-able to match your business' branding and style.
+It is fully themeable to match your business' branding and style.
 It even includes a theme switcher component to show how easily the entire style of the site can be changed with only a few lines of CSS.

-Some of its features includes but is not limited to:
+## Features

 - ✅ **A Full Featured Blog with Tagging**
 - ✅ **Fully theme-able styles with for buttons, shapes, backgrounds, surfaces, etc.**